Wade’s 101: Haiku retrospective 54

 job yesterday.
 The rent’s past

-due, the kids need shoes. - the fun police
+due, the kids need shoes.

 The mere suspicion